Little Fluffy Gigolo Pelu: Development

-Manga
+Publication

-The series serialized is written and illustrated by Junko Mizuno.
-It was serialized in Enterbrain's monthly seinen magazine Comic Beam and the serial chapters collected into three tankōbon with the first one released on March 24, 2003, and the third on January 31, 2005.
+The series is written and illustrated by Junko Mizuno.
+It was serialized in Enterbrain's monthly seinen magazine Comic Beam and the serial chapters collected into three tankōbon, with the first one released on March 24, 2003, and the third on January 31, 2005.

-Outside Japan, the manga has been licensed in North America by Last Gasp, and in France by IMHO.
+Outside Japan, the manga has been licensed in North America by Last Gasp and in France by IMHO.